|Subscribe | What is RSS|

 “This project is exciting because modern laser technology is the only way to fully record this important feature in high detail without damaging it,” Dr. Rogers stated, “Advances in online three dimensional rendering will also help us make this feature available for many more people to view it remotely, which we hope will inspire people to come see it in person.”

 Chief of Cultural Resources at Fort Stanwix National Monument Keith Routley also noted, “Forty-two years on exhibit has led to deterioration of the feature and these high resolution scans capture intricate details about the hearth's current condition.
 This information can be used to help the NPS make decisions regarding long-term preservation.”

 The park plans to share the finalized scan on the NPS.gov and is considering other ways it may help visitors enjoy the site.
 Currently the hearth room, along with the rest of the north casemate, is undergoing rehabilitation and is closed to the public for the next several months.
-However, summer Behind the Scenes Collection Tours are still available at various points throughout the year.
+However, summer Behind the Scenes Collection Tours are still available.
 These tours are a unique chance to learn about the archaeology, museum collection, and preservation at Fort Stanwix.
 Tours are offered through August 30 on Wednesdays and Thursdays at 11:15 a.m. and 1:00 p.m.
 Visitors can sign up at the front desk of the Visitor Center to secure their spot.

 Fort Stanwix National Monument is open 7 days a week from 9 a.m. to 5 p.m.
 Admission to the park is free.
 For more information about upcoming events, please call the park at (315) 338-7730.
 Visit the park’s web page at www.nps.gov/fost, or follow Fort Stanwix on Facebook or Instagram, for additional information about the park and up-to-date news about park events.
 Fort Stanwix is one of over 400 parks in the National Park System.
 To learn more about national parks, visit www.nps.gov.